Bandwagon Effect Bias – People Follow the Crowd

 Why do positive reviews and testimonials boost sales?
-Can you use social media efforts to improve your conversion rates?
-It has been known for centuries that people respond to and follow the lead of others.
+It has been known for centuries that people follow the lead of others.
 Sticking with our fellow humans has deep roots in the most primitive parts of the brain.
 Early in human history, survival depended on the power of groups acting together.
-Today, neuormarketing can take advantage of this ingrained tendency.

 Follow the Circus Tradition